PereViader/ManualDi/README.md

 ### MethodAsync
 (**ManualDi.Async only)

-The instance is created using async delegate provided.
-The container and a cancellation token are provided as parameters thus allowing it to Resolve required dependencies asynchronously
+The instance is created using the provided async delegate.
+The container and a cancellation token is passed in as a parameter, allowing it to resolve any required dependencies and handle cancellation.
+Note: All asynchronous `From` configuration methods end up calling this one

 ```csharp
 b.Bind<T>().Default().FromMethodAsync(async (c, ct) => {